umermasood/lezzz-go/02.foundations/README.md

   - i. index.html method
   - ii. middleware method (checks for trailing `/` in request URL & throws 404)
   - iii. custom fileSystem

+## 2.9.
+The http.Handler interface
+- Any object which defines a method with the following signature `ServeHTTP(http.ResponseWriter, *http.Request)` implements the `http.Handler` interface and is considered an http handler

+### 2.9.1.
+Chaining Handlers
+- Chaining handlers together is a very common idiom in Go
+- `Servemux` is a special kind of handler which instead of handling the response itself passes the request to the second handler
+- This is what happens when the server receives a new request:
+  - i.
+Server receives a new HTTP request
+  - ii.
+It calls `servemux`'s `ServeHTTP` method
+  - iii.
+This looks up the relevant handler based on the request URL's path and calls that handler's ServeHTTP method

+Think of Go web application as a chain of ServeHTTP() methods chained together being called one after another

+### 2.9.2.
+Requests are handled concurrently
+- All incoming HTTP requests are handled in their own goroutine